spsea92/linear-regression/linear_regression_model.md

 and the interaction term.
-If the interaction between energy and acousticness is significant, then we will have to include acousticness no matter the significance, but, if acousticness is found to be significant, we do not have to include the interaction term.
+If the interaction between energy and acousticness is significant, then we will have to include acousticness no matter the significance, but, if acousticness is found to be significant, we do not necessarily need to include the interaction term.
+We saw earlier that acousticness is significant, so, it is enough to see if the interaction term is significant or insignificant.
 The ANOVA table below shows that the interaction term is insigificant to the model.

 ``` r